 By now, your dentist or endodontist has drilled into your tooth, hollowed it out, thoroughly cleaned it, and then refilled it with sealant and adhesive paste.
 Now the dentist must restore the tooth’s strength to protect it from future damage and allow it to be used normally again.

 This starts by placing a crown on top.
-Crowns are made of several different kinds of material, most notably gold or porcelain fused to metal, but they can also be made of porcelain alone and can be tinted or colored to match the exact color of your other teeth so they don’t stand out.
+Crowns are made of several different kinds of material, most notably gold or porcelain fused to metal, but they can also be made of porcelain alone and can be tinted or coloured to match the exact colour of your other teeth so they don’t stand out.